 We spend a lot of time listening to parents of middle and high school students.
 All of them want to support – even propel – their kids toward success.
 Parents know that if their kids can engage in some thinking and action in the earlier years, then when the time comes, they can make more confident and clear decisions about college and career.
 Career planning and self assessment in the middle grades (7, 8, & 9) lays the groundwork for a strong future.

 “If our top priority is to adequately prepare young adults for postsecondary opportunities—college or career—our efforts must begin much earlier than in high school, and the middle grades are a high leverage point to focus those efforts.” —A Step in the Right Direction: Career Exploration in Middle School

 Four years ago, we created a unique workshop called Heads Up!™ Equipping Students for What’s Next because we recognized the importance of the statement above.
-Our workshop focuses on self assessment, career investigation, and preparing for high school and beyond.
+Our workshop focuses on self assessment and career investigation with the intent of helping students make confident decisions in high school and beyond.

 Our Guided Self Assessment students (grades 10, 11, 12) told us they wished they’d had more help with self assessment and career thinking when they were younger—they inspired us to create Heads Up!™.

 Career thinking for my 7th, 8th, or 9th grader?
 Well, yes!